 The second stage was to look at different ways that transport improvements could be made and how they would influence environmental issues.
-To do this we examined three different alternative strategies against thirteen environmental objectives.
+To do this we examined 3 different alternative strategies against 13 environmental objectives.

 The results of this stage were used to develop the preferred strategy for the Local Transport Plan and they were published in an Environmental Report in October 2011.

 The Derbyshire Local Transport Plan Three includes an environmental statement which sets out how environmental considerations have been included.
 The plan was assessed as likely to deliver positive environmental effects.
-The Environmental Statement is published in the related documents.
+The Environmental Statement is attached to this page.

 Habitats Regulations Assessment (HRA)